 Commercial fishing destroys our ecosystems, killing everything in its path.
 There are no fishing rods in commercial fishing.
 You do not feed billions of people with fishing rods.
 The industry uses miles of nets that literally clear the ocean of everything in its path.
 It is an underwater Armageddon.
 In his book Eating Animals, Jonathan Safran Foer explains that when you order fish at a restaurant, you should envision a giant 4 x 5 foot box filled with dozens of different species of fishes, dolphins, turtles, and sharks because that is approximately how many die in order to bring you the fish on your plate.
 It is known as “bycatch,” the unwanted and discarded fishes caught and killed in the process of catching the target fish.

 Thoughts Versus Actions

-A few years ago, I had a conversation with a friend about fish.
-She told me she loves fish, paints pictures of them and hangs them on her wall, and has enormous respect for everything in the ocean.
-I explained to her that if she pays people to kill fish so she can eat them, she doesn’t love or respect them.
+A few years ago, I had a conversation with a friend about fishes.
+She told me she loves fishes, paints pictures of them and hangs them on her wall, and has enormous respect for everything in the ocean.
+I explained to her that if she pays people to kill fishes so she can eat them, she doesn’t love or respect them.
 That realization collided with her conscience.
 Sometimes it is hard for people to face the divide between their thoughts and actions.
 Fortunately, filling the gap is very easy.
 She is a vegetarian now.